diarmidmackenzie/simpledraw-app/README.md

 # SimpleDraw App
-This github repo exists to provide a public roadmap and bug database for the SimpleDraw app (https://simpledraw.app)
+This github provides a public roadmap and bug database for the SimpleDraw app (https://simpledraw.app)

 It can be used by anyone with a GitHub account to